jakehildreth/blog/_posts/2025-04-13-My macOS Non-Negotiables.md

 ## Conclusion
 Starting fresh on a new Mac has been shockingly painless.
 I thought I'd need to bring over more of my "stuff" to feel comfortable, but taking a moment to evaluate what I actually use has been incredibly worthwhile.
 For sure this list isn’t exhaustive (I've definitely installed a few more pieces of software in the week since I started writing this article!), but it captures the tools and tweaks that make macOS feel like home to me without dragging along two decades of cruft.

 If you're moving to a Mac from Windows/Linux, or you've decided to relieve yourself of your Time Machine chains, I hope this guide helps you find your footing.
 BTW: if you have essential software I didn’t mention, I’d love to hear about them!
 I'm always looking for new ways to improve my work environment.
-Send me an email: [jake@dotdot.horse][mailto:jake@dotdot.horse]
+Send me an email: [jake@dotdot.horse](mailto:jake@dotdot.horse)

 Happy configuring!